Athens Wireless Metropolitan Network: Technology

 AWMN makes extensive use of the IEEE 802.11 set of standards and operates on the 2.4 GHz (mainly for the Open APs) and 5.4 GHz (for the backbone links) license-free ISM frequency bands.
 Over the last few years, AWMN has tested (and later used in production environments) equipment from a huge variety of vendors.

 The routing protocol used by the network is BGP.
 Efforts have been made to move towards new, more adaptive, experimental protocols such as OLSR and B.A.T.M.A.N.
 Some members of the AWMN community have contributed feedback and code to many Linux routing projects.

 Homemade equipment is encouraged.
 Many workshops have been held so that members can become familiar with constructing their own aerials and cables.
 Additionally, the community regularly organizes seminars to educate aspiring network administrators on wireless technologies, protocols, routing and Linux, in the conditions of an operational large-scale network.

-A wide variety of software is used in the network but AWMN services rely heavily on Open-source software, Linux (or other free Unix variants).
+A wide variety of software is used in the network but AWMN services rely heavily on open-source software, Linux (or other free Unix variants).

-Solutions and services
+Services

-Nowadays the services provided by the network have evolved to a full-featured internal VoIP network, High Definition streaming services, game servers, file sharing services, hundreds of users/nodes webpages, network statistics services, routing, network monitoring, weather stations, VPN servers and just about anything and any service that someone would come across on the Internet.
+The network currently provides a full-featured internal VoIP network, High Definition streaming services, game servers, file sharing services, hundreds of users/nodes webpages, network statistics services, routing, network monitoring, weather stations and VPN servers.

-A highlight to mention is the WiND project (WiND) project.
-As a large-scale network and community, AWMN has the need for a central management tool to display important node details.
-WiND is a Web Application targeted at Wireless Community Networks, such AWMN which has been created by members of AWMN.
+WiND is a web application for wireless community networks, such as AWMN itself, which has been created by members of AWMN.
 WiND provides a front-end interface to a database where information of the nodes can be stored, such as position details, DNS, IP addressing and a list of provided network services.